How to Choose a Motorcycle Helmet for Daily Riding

 A modular helmet has a front section that can be lifted when appropriate.
 This can be useful when parked, during fuel stops, quick errands, or brief conversations.
 Riders who stop often may find this type of helmet more convenient.

-For Cyril riders, the FF357 and R1-PRO are full face options.
-The A128 is a dual visor modular helmet.
+For Cyril riders, Cyril Mad Shark and Cyril R1-PRO are full face options.
+Cyril A128 is a dual visor modular helmet.
 The better choice depends on whether your daily routine favors fixed simplicity or modular convenience.

 Cyril Helmet Options for Daily Riders